berriosa13/pokedex/README.md

 # pokédex-app
-Pokédex PWA app that allows a user to search a pokémon's name and displays information about that specific pokémon.
+Pokédex PWA app that allows a user to search a pokémon's name and displays information about that specific pokémon

 Technologies Used: HTML, CSS, JavaScript, JQuery, Google Auth2.0, node.js, express.js